Sixers top Wizards despite Beal’s record-tying 60 points

-Embiid scored 38 points and the NBA-leading Philadelphia 76ers overcame Beal’s first career 60-point game in a 141-136 win over the Wizards on Wednesday night.
+PHILADELPHIA (AP) — Joel Embiid scored 38 points and the NBA-leading Philadelphia 76ers overcame a Washington record-tying 60-point performance by Bradley Beal in a 141-136 win over the Wizards on Wednesday night.

 The Sixers are an NBA-best 7-1 in coach Doc Rivers’ first season in Philadelphia.